UTSCC09/project-frontend-frauds/README.md

 ### Obtaining 1.0 CF
 - **OAuth 2.0 Client:** Using Google as Oauth2.0 provider to access user's name and email
 - **Webhooks:** Broadcast webhooks to send notifications for flight changes/alerts
-- **Workers:**  Used to send emails after one hour of account registration welcoming the user
+- **Workers:**  Used to send emails after one hour of account registration welcoming the user, used to process webhooks, and to send booking emails as they occur
-- **End-to-End Testing:** Frontend end-to-end tested with Cypress

-### Exceeding 1.0 CF

-- Secure continuous deployment of docker containers to DigitalOcean Droplets using Github Actions and SSHing into the linux containers
-- Nginx reverse proxy in front of both backend and frontend apps secured with HTTPs

 ## Beta Version Features